OT-CONTAINER-KIT/helm-charts/charts/karpenter/README.md

 ### Notes:

-- After deployment of helm chart, in order for the nodepool to work, ec2nodeclass should be installed as well.
 - Refer to Example Folder for a example values.yaml file
 - Karpenter automatically creates and manages NodePools as part of the installation process.
 - Make sure to configure the IAM roles required by Karpenter for it to interact with EC2 instances and manage resources along with all prerequisites.